 - 19. For athletes in Sports Class T/F12 visual modification of the existing facility is permitted during Field Events (i.e., Paint, chalk, powder, cones, flags, etc) at the discretion of the Technical Delegate.
 Acoustic signals may also be used. - 20.
-For athletes in Sports Class T/F12, only one assistant is allowed to accompany the athlete onto the field of play to act as caller and/or escort in Jumping and Throwing Events.
-Note: The assistant must stand in a position that does not hinder the view of officials.
-The assistant must not run along-side or behind the athlete during a trial. - 21.
+For athletes in Sports Class T12, only one assistant is allowed to accompany the athlete onto the field of play to act as caller and/or escort in Jumping Events.
+The assistant shall observe Rule 7.18. - 21.
 In Field Events, the assistant shall not conduct other than permitted under Rule 7.14-7.20.
 If the official in charge of the event decides that an assistant is in breach of these rules (e.g. coaching in competition area), the athlete and his assistant(s) shall be warned by the Referee and advised that, if there is any repetition, the athlete will be disqualified from that event subject to Rule 7.2.